 Phased forestry as practiced here started as a necessity, both because of my limited time and money and because the problems with fuel loads, broom, and other weeds elsewhere were so serious that the weeds in much of the seed bank had to go before even thinking about native shrubs or (in places) even the eventual forest structure.
 We did pay a price for the wait in that the trees in earlier phases merely grew taller and skinnier while closing up the canopy.
 Nor did we establish as many shrubs with as much variety as is desirable.
 When one thins at that point, the result looks like it does at left.
 As a result, we had few good young trees or shrub seedlings with which to work and was forced to thin more aggressively later on than I might otherwise have preferred.

 At that point I had to replant new trees with sufficient space for them to develop which itself resulted in delay, more grasses, and more weeding.
 I learned a lot about tree spacing though, and how fast it all grows no matter what.

 The site history had constrained what could be done to fix it.
 Even so, the results on this slope were among the most satisfying I have done, simply because it was so easy to establish native cover by comparison to other projects here.

 One reason is that this slope was never grazed or terraced for orchards.
 That meant the number of weed introductions was considerably simpler, albeit some, such as Spanish brome, remain a challenge because my neighbors across the road don't give a rip about their land, a situation that promises to get much worse because of the foolishness of popular wisdom.
-June 2018 ...are these three oaks...

 Same slope, 4 years later from lower down to the right.
 I'm already starting to cull brush Obviously, it is beautiful and getting healthier, and that aesthetic is important, but why do this if it only means extra work?
 Wildlife forage is important, not just to have more animals but to save labor: I wanted fewer trees.
 That means I have to reduce the reproduction rate of trees.
 A moderate -sized oak drops hundreds of pounds of acorns in a few months.
 To keep animals here to eat them, I need good forage all year.

-Deerweed Same Black Oak June 2018 - This is to the left and slightly below the prior photo point Now to me, this looks more like a forest: Lush groundcovers, trees putting out lower branches, and only occasional brush.
-So this project went great because of the way it was less infected by the exotic seed bank AND I had weeded the few obnoxious invaders for many years prior (especially hedge parsley, Torilis arvensis).
+project went great because of the way it was less infected by the exotic seed bank AND I had weeded the few obnoxious invaders for many years prior (especially hedge parsley, Torilis arvensis).
 As these skinny leave-trees broaden to reduce the light I'll remove them as Phase 4 in favor of the saplings that either come up or I plant.
 Of the natives, the deerweed is a pain.
-It is invasive, hides weeds, and rapidly forms a dead mat of tinder on the ground.
-Toyon, manzanita, Ribes, Ceanothus, and Holodiscus are preferred.
-MORE MEETS EYE May 2015 There are aspects to hardwood forestry that interact with the conifer stands I want to keep.
-Redwood here suffers similar overstocking problems the hardwoods once had.
-Here on the other side of the road is a redwood stand yet to be logged (see chapter on conifer forestry).
+It is invasive, hides weeds, and lives only a few years leaving a mat of tinder on the ground.
+Toyon, manzanita, Ribes, hazelnut, and Holodiscus are preferred.

+overstocking problems the hardwood forestry that interact with the conifer stands I want to keep.
+While a redwood forest suffers similar overstocking problems the hardwoods once had, overstocked redwood makes better lumber (see chapter on conifer forestry).
 In essence, the broadleaf forest at right is also being configured to facilitate thinning the conifers at left by two means.
-First, the two firs to the right of the road are to be "spar trees" (aka "gin poles") capable of supporting a cable block placed about 30 feet up with which to pull the redwood logs up the slope.
+First, the two firs to the right of the road are to be "spar trees" capable of supporting a cable block placed about 30 feet up with which to pull the redwood logs up the slope without tearing up the ground.
 The trick is to find trees behind them to anchor the backstays to support the poles.